pyrypiironen/wolt_2024/README.md

 undesirable use as possible and focus on the cases that wouldn't be tested by unit tests.

 The error tests check that the response status code is not equal to 200 as well as the valid tests check that it is 200.
-The valid tests also check that the delivery fee is in the range of 0 to 1500 or equals to 1500 or equals to 0.
+The valid tests also check that the delivery fee is in the range of 0 to 1500 or equal to 1500 or equal to 0.
 The best option is chosen for every test particularly.
 This is accurate enough after a wide range of unit tests.
 Unit tests are for making sure that the operating logic of the application works.